yang0369/6Estates_Project_Interview_Data_CLS/README.md

 This project is about an interview assignment with a binary sentiment analysis problem.

-To address the stated problem, I have tried with two traditional NLP models and one cutting edge transformer model.
+To address the stated problem, I have tried three models:

-The models that I have tried are:

-- [ ] BERT model
+- [ ] BERT model - **0.88** binary accuracy
-- [ ] TF-IDF + logistic regression
+- [ ] TF-IDF + logistic regression - **0.51** binary accuracy
-- [ ] TF-IDF + random forest
+- [ ] TF-IDF + random forest - **0.53** binary accuracy

-The BERT model was trained on Polyaxon platform while the other two models were trained on jupyter notebook(📜analysis.ipynb) locally.
+The BERT model was trained on Polyaxon platform while the other two models were trained on

+📜analysis.ipynb locally.

-In addition, I have also conducted a result analysis in 📜analysis.ipynb regarding the model's performance.
+I have also conducted a result analysis in 📜analysis.ipynb regarding the BERT model's performance.

+To address the project requirements:

+> - a single entry to train and test model by running  📜datapipeline_6estate.py(Refer to "User guide" section on how to run it)
+>
+> - prediction result for test.json are stored in 📜predicted.csv.
+>
+> -  evaluation result for training and predicting performance are stored in 📜training_logs.log and
+>
+>   📜info.log

 # Project Structure
 ```